pensjonatus/flash-fiction/blog/faltered-from-the-path.md

 ---
-title: 'Faltered from the Path'
+title: Faltered from the Path
 date: '2012-10-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I got into my car, tried to calm myself.
 Those girls, they were nothing but